daddevv/TypingTowers/README.md

 - **Fixed Canvas**: 1920x1080 internal resolution with automatic scaling to window size
 - **Parallel Processing**: Mob updates run in parallel for better performance
 - **State Management**: Clean separation between menu, game, and pause states
+- **JSON-Driven Content**: All levels, mobs, and worlds are loaded from JSON files at runtime

 ## Architecture Overview